Monochloramine: Safety

 US EPA drinking water quality standards limit chloramine concentration for public water systems to 4 parts per million (ppm) based on a running annual average of all samples in the distribution system.
 In order to meet EPA-regulated limits on halogenated disinfection by-products, many utilities are switching from chlorination to chloramination.
 While chloramination produces fewer regulated total halogenated disinfection by-products, it can produce greater concentrations of unregulated iodinated disinfection byproducts and N-nitrosodimethylamine.
 Both iodinated disinfection by-products and N-nitrosodimethylamine have been shown to be genotoxic, causing damage to the genetic information within a cell resulting in mutations which may lead to cancer.

+Another newly-identified byproduct of chloramine is chloronitramide anions, whose toxicity has not yet been determined.

+Lead poisoning incidents

+In the year 2000, Washington, DC, switched from chlorine to monochloramine, causing lead to leach from unreplaced pipes.
+The number of babies with elevated blood lead levels rose about tenfold, and by one estimate fetal deaths rose between 32% and 63%.

+Trenton, Missouri made the same switch, causing about one quarter of tested households to exceed EPA drinking water lead limits in the period from 2017 to 2019.
+20 children tested positive for lead poisoning in 2016 alone.
+In 2023, Virginia Tech Professor Marc Edwards said lead spikes occur in several water utility system switchovers per year, due to lack of sufficient training and lack of removal of lead pipes.
+Lack of utility awareness that lead pipes are still in use is also part of the problem; the EPA has required all water utilities in the United States to prepare a complete lead pipe inventory by October 16, 2024.